why shop manta sleep

 Similarly, a study published in the National Library of Medicine found that midday naps for the young and healthy can help reduce drowsiness and improve our ability to think clearly and make decisions(2).
 The same study found that napping also makes it easier to remember things.

 Taking a quick nap can actually lift up your mood and make you feel better emotionally.
 Psychology Today says that a quick nap during the day can do wonders for your body's stress levels.
-Especially when haven't had enough sleep(3).
+Especially when you haven't had enough sleep(3).

-There are several reasons why snoozing daily or frequently is good for you.
+Research on daily naps and health suggests that snoozing daily or frequently is good for you.
 The benefits of napping include the following:

-Better Cognitive Performance
+Better Cognitive Function

 We know.
 This is the nth time we’re saying it.
 But we can’t stress the importance of this benefit enough.